 As the weather turns chilly, we typically don’t see bugs in and around our homes.
 But just because you don’t see them doesn’t mean they are not there.
-During the winter months, we aren’t the only ones who hunker down in our homes enjoying the warmth of the indoors, bugs like to settle in too to ward off winter.
+Winterizing your home can help keep out pests who hunker down in our homes.
+We aren’t the only ones enjoying the warmth of the indoors.
+Who is sharing your home this winter?

 Even in the harshest of temperatures, pests find a way to survive, continuing to eat, grow, and reproduce – often in the comfort of your home.
 So, when the temperate drops and pests scurry to take shelter, be sure winterizing your home includes pest control measures to keep these critters out in the cold.